Narcotics

 A legal search typically requires one of the following:

-If these elements are absent, the search may be ruled illegal.
-Furthermore, even with a warrant, the officer must have had probable cause.
-It is our job to scrutinize every detail of the investigation to protect your rights and seek the elimination of illegally obtained evidence.
+Even with a warrant, the officer must have had probable cause.
+It is our job to scrutinize every detail of the investigation to protect your rights.

 Can Possession Be Proven?